-If it makes you feel any better, I have been going there for an entire year, and I still struggle at some point during every single class.
+If it makes you feel any better, I have been going there for two full years, and I still struggle at some point during every single class.
 That’s just the way the workouts are structured.
 They push you to the point of exhaustion (in a good way), which is how gains in strength and cardiovascular fitness are made.
 If it was easy, then what would be the point?

 On Working Out With Your Significant Other

 As I mentioned, Ethan joined Health House with me back in January of 2017, and I think it is one of the best things about our relationship.
 We have always enjoyed working out together; in fact, that’s one of the things I liked about him in college before we started dating.
 I always saw him working out at the K-State rec center, which definitely made me more interested in him, as well as a few other things. 😉 But it was obviously important to me to be with someone who valued fitness and health like I do.

 Ethan not only helps me physically get out of bed to make it to class, but he motivates me to work harder once we are there.
 It’s so fun to workout alongside your person and watch each other get stronger.
 He totally kicks my ass on the rower, but he always encourages me to keep going when he can tell I’m struggling.
 Health House has become a huge part of our lives — the people, the workouts, the routine — and I can’t imagine not sharing it with him.
 Working out at Health House together over the past year has made us both stronger individually, but also stronger as a couple.